Welcome to VOICE: Views On Interdisciplinary Childhood Ethics

 We are an interdisciplinary group of researchers and community partners that is working to advance the field of childhood ethics.
 Through our website, we aim to keep you updated on our educational activities and our ongoing work in this field.

 VOICE is a research and practice development initiative conducted by an interdisciplinary research team in collaboration with a network of community partners and stakeholders.
 The principal aim of this initiative is to identify, investigate, and develop strategies for addressing ethical concerns relating to young people (NB: childhood refers here to all minors).

-We gratefully acknowledge funding from the Social Sciences and Humanities Research Council (SSHRC) and Canadian Institutes of Health Research (CIHR) as well as generous funding support from the Newton Foundation.
+We gratefully acknowledge research funding from the Social Sciences and Humanities Research Council (SSHRC) and Canadian Institutes of Health Research (CIHR) as well as generous funding support from the Newton Foundation.